Tips from Rob Cole, LMHC, Clinical Director of Mental Health Services

 Everyone struggles with feelings of being overwhelmed, stressed out and mentally fatigued from time to time.
 Life gets hectic, work gets crazy, and we begin to feel frazzled.

 Sometimes the little things pile up and suddenly we feel frustrated.
 While this part of life is unavoidable, and the feelings are completely normal, there are ways to keep your stress level in check, so you can make sure it doesn’t consume you.
-Having a daily routine helps to keep our lives in balance and when are in balance, our stress is reduced and our mood improves.
+Having a daily routine helps to keep our lives in balance and when we are in balance, our stress is reduced and our mood improves.

 Implementing these tips into your daily routine can help you manage stress levels and maintain a positive mindset: